mohammadZkhan/KindleClippingsExtractor/README.md

 If it was a success, you will see the following message:<br>
    > If you are seeing this message, everything has been done SUCCESSFULLY

- Before this message, you will also see: <br>
+ *Before this message, you will also see:* <br>
-   a.
-A message confirming that `My Clippings.txt` was found inside the directory (folder).
+   (a) A message confirming that `My Clippings.txt` was found inside the directory (folder).
 The message will be `My clippings.txt' file has been loaded...`<br>
-   b.
-The list of all the books that have been found within your `My Clippings.txt` file.
+   (b) The list of all the books that have been found within your `My Clippings.txt` file.
 This will include any book on your kindle for which you have done atleast one highlight.<br>
-   c.
-The list of books for which highlights have been extracted and sorted into individual `.txt` files.<br>
+   (c) The list of books for which highlights have been extracted and sorted into individual `.txt` files.<br>

  You will find the extracted highlights in a newly created folder `KindleBooks` within the same directory.